 The novel never feels boring because the pace of the story is pretty fast, and the story is based in the present time during the 2020 lockdown in the US and before the vaccine was available.
 The language is easy to understand, and strong language is only used when necessary.
 There are no suggestive themes but there’s a lot of horror and action so it’s definitely for mature readers.
 There’s some great humor added through references to real life brands, situational comedy, describing habits in a funny way (Like how elder people use social media or technology, especially, adorable uncle Joe Whiteside), and through funny dialogues which always feel perfect.
 J.D.
 Oliva has given enough importance to all characters, whether major or minor.
 Vivocare Scientist Charles, Dana’s cat Kurtis, Gym owner Guerrero brothers – Eddie & Pedro, and some surprise appearances by characters from previous novels are all delightful additions to the novel.
 A cool unlikely alliance near the end is what takes the action horror to an over the top level.
 The novel ends on a high note with a great feeling of satisfaction and a glimpse of what’s in store for action horror fans in future.

 In conclusion, J.D.
 Oliva’s supernatural action horror novel Sundown is a modern vampire horror story that’s scary, enjoyable, action-packed and often funny when you least expect it.
 It’s not just an exploration of vampire horror but also life during the lockdown of 2020.
 It’s the best work of J.D.
 Oliva yet and it definitely shows on each page.
 With 390 pages full of entertainment and action, this is a must buy for anyone interested in a book which is so good that you’ll not stop reading it till it’s finished.
-Grab your copy directly from J.D.
-Oliva from the Kickstarter today (support by May 11th)
+Check out the Amazon Page here!!
+(FREE Sample / Look Inside Available)

 News- Novelist J.D.
 Oliva Provides Early Access To Supernatural Thrillers SUNDOWN & The Book of Warlock Through Kickstarter Ending on May 11th!